pedromedley/website/content/documentation/index.md

 after a few days, still didn't find one that I liked.
 So I wrote my own.

-The first version was built from a $15 [ThemeForest](https://themeforest.net/) theme, a couple hundred likes of JQuery, and was distributed via the [Chrome Web Store](https://chrome.google.com/webstore).
+The first version was built from a $15 [ThemeForest](https://themeforest.net/) theme, a couple hundred lines of JQuery, and was distributed via the [Chrome Web Store](https://chrome.google.com/webstore).
 It was horrible but it worked, and slowly evolved to where it is today.